-As a class we will chose the best photos.
+As a class we will choose the best photos.
 The instructor cannot guarantee all students will see photos included in the final documentary.
-Class grade is not based on whether a student's photo(s) are selected for the final documentary.
+Class grade is not based on whether a student's photo is selected for the final documentary.

-Final choices as decided by the class will be printed and displayed on campus at the end of the semester.
+Final choices as decided by the class may be printed and displayed on campus at the end of the semester, or may be featured in poster form.
 These photos, and possibly others, will also become part of a permanent web gallery.
+To see former student documentary projects, go to www.rossfcollins.com; choose Classes, Photography, and scroll to student projects.